The Difference Between Intensive Outpatient Programs (IOP) and Partial Hospitalization Programs (PHP)

 The goal of IOPs and PHPs is to provide participants with continued access to necessary treatment modalities.
 These may include group or individual counseling, Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), and relapse prevention skills.
 In certain PHPs, participants may undergo medication-assisted therapy, such as Suboxone Therapy, when needed.

 Depending on the rehab you choose for your program, you may participate in any number of recreational activities or treatment modalities offered in the facility.
-Some rehabs offer adventure or wilderness therapy, and skill-building activities utilizing the great outdoors.
+Some rehabs offer outdoor-based programs, and skill-building activities utilizing the great outdoors.
 Others may incorporate yoga, stress management techniques, and more.

 Each program differs from the next.
 While rehab may be over for you, you can continue treatment principles and working toward your recovery goals when you enter a PHP or IOP.